Music for weddings

 If you wish to make a video or audio recording of your service, you must obtain the permission of the officiating minister and consult the deputy University organist or choirmaster.

 If the current University Chaplain is conducting the service, a video recording may only be made from the gallery or from the back of the Chapel.

+A selection of popular organ music and recommended use.
 The organist will also play a selection of cheerful music as the guests arrive for your wedding.